cBournhonesque/lightyear/NOTES.md

     -> ALTERNATIVE: the udp can keep working even if disconnected?

 BUGS:
+- It looks like when we batch insert component values in replication, we insert some duplicate component ids!
+  - the temp_write_buffer doesn't seem to get fully erased between frames?
 - things break down with no conditioner because the client seems to sometimes be slightly ahead of server?
   - actually it's deeper than that!
 What is going on ??
   - the RemoteTimeline offset keeps increasing infinitely!